Harold Ramirez Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.9 K/9, the second-best in MLB.
+- The Astros pitching staff is third in MLB with a collective 9.8 strikeouts per nine innings.

-- The Astros have the fifth-ranked team ERA among all league pitching staffs (3.45).
+- The Astros have a 3.30 team ERA that ranks fourth across all MLB pitching staffs.

-- Garcia makes the start for the Astros, his fifth of the season.
-He is 1-2 with a 5.14 ERA and 24 strikeouts in 21 2/3 innings pitched.
+- Brown (2-0) gets the starting nod for the Astros in his fifth start of the season.
+He's put together a 3.09 ERA in 23 1/3 innings pitched, with 24 strikeouts.

-- The righty last appeared on Thursday against the Toronto Blue Jays, when he tossed seven scoreless innings while giving up two hits.
+- The righty's last appearance was on Friday against the Atlanta Braves, when he tossed 4 2/3 innings, surrendering four earned runs while giving up seven hits.

-- In four games this season, the 26-year-old has a 5.14 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .259 to opposing batters.
+- The 24-year-old has put up an ERA of 3.09, with 9.3 strikeouts per nine innings, in four games this season.
+Opponents are batting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.